Infographic of assigning roles and resources according to capabilities

-Primavera’s role and resource loading capabilities are extremely advanced and it is one of the most effective.
+Primavera’s role and resource loading capabilities are extremely advanced and it is one of the most effective construction scheduling platforms available.
 This article will instruct on role and resource assignments from a high level, as this set of features can take on many detours and get into a considerable amount of detail.

-Prior to taking on the role and resource assignments in Primavera, the instructions below consider the following assumptions: The Primavera planner/scheduler will have already received all of the necessary approvals for their resource-loaded schedule, the person has validated that the cost/budget/resource assignments are correct, the schedule log has been generated and all associated corrections have been implemented, and that all logic ties have been set properly.
+Prior to taking on the role and resource assignments in Primavera, the instructions below consider the following assumptions: the Primavera planner/scheduler will have already received all of the necessary approvals for their resource-loaded schedule, the person has validated that the cost, budget, and resource assignments are correct, the schedule log has been generated and all associated corrections have been implemented, and all logic ties have been set properly.

 Understanding the difference between roles and resources is important.
 Roles represent personnel job functions, titles, or skills needed to execute projects, where resources specify specific labor.
 Resources can include general labor, non-labor, or material.
 Resources perform roles if the roles have been identified in Primavera.